Global Politics Units 3 and 4

 It develops many highly sought after skills that are valuable in the pursuit of an interesting career.
 Many students who have completed this subject have gone on to do further studies in international relations, law, arts, history, teaching, diplomacy, international aid and journalism at university.

 Students will be required to complete a variety of weekly learning tasks.
 These include, but are not limited to, written responses to set questions and activities on required reading, online quizzes, reports, research assignments, participation in online discussion forums, online lessons, multimedia presentations and essay writing.

 We strongly recommend that all students attend our Global Politics day-long SAC revision seminars that are run each term at the VSV in Thornbury.
 They offer great opportunities to share ideas and interests, and make new friends.

 Students also attend Global Politics revision lectures throughout the year run by Social Education Victoria.

 What skills do you need?

-Units 1 and 2 of Politics are not a prerequisite for Units 3 and 4.
-A high level of written expression is required for this subject.
+Units 1 and 2 of Global Politics are not a prerequisite for Units 3 and 4.
+A suitable level of written expression is required for this subject.
 Students are expected to stay abreast of contemporary world news and current events and be able to articulate and identify various influential international global actors.